This article shows our view for the 2021 U.S. real estate market outlook.

 At the beginning of 2020, the Elegment Land Team was concerned.
 We were concerned that such a global pandemic will bring down the entire market like the 2008 Financial Crisis.
 We held a conservative approach in land acquisitions in the first half of the year.

 But, the market evolved far beyond our imagination.
 It developed in the opposite direction of our expectations.
 Our land sales in 2020 have increased by five times compared to 2019!
 For two months we sold out all our land parcels.
 Our e-commerce store became out of stock with no land to sell!

 The epidemic market this time is different from 2008.
 In 2008, real estate led to the economic crisis.
 Housing prices fell because of that.
 This time, the epidemic has affected the daily life of the American people.
 These lifestyle changes have driven changes in the real estate market.
-Now that the vaccine is out, what is our outlook for the U.S. real estate market in 2021?
+Now that the vaccine is out, what is our U.S. real estate market outlook for 2021?

 - Work remotely and work from home have become the new norm for most companies